-It would be ideal if there were an end-of-life algorithm for products, where you could simply plug in some numbers and—bang—out popped the correct answer.
+It would be ideal if an end-of-life algorithm for products, where you could plug in some numbers and—bang—out popped the correct answer.
 “Yes, it makes strategic sense to end-of-life this product.”
 (Or, “No, this product has another year of useful life.”)

 Unfortunately, that algorithm doesn’t exist.
 And there is no simple formula to tell you definitively whether or not it’s time to retire your product.
 Knowing whether a product has reached its end-of-life is equal parts art and science.

 That said, try to plug in as much science as possible.
-Start by doing an assessment of what the product is costing you, how much it’s earning, what the revenue trend looks like, etc. In other words, start this assessment with a few big questions.
+Start by assessing what the product is costing you, how much it’s earning, what the revenue trend looks like, etc. In other words, start this assessment with a few big questions.